VinayKale1998/FlashCard/README.md

 # FlashKrew

 FlashKrew is an interactive flashcard generator web application, where users can create a deck of flashcards, store and view them at a later point in time locally.
-This project is powered by React JS, Redux and Tailwind CSS,Formik, react-routerd-dom  and Jest
+This project is powered by React JS, Redux , Tailwind CSS,Formik,Yup react-routerd-dom  and Jest

 ## Directory💠